quintagroup/quintagroup.theme.sunrain/quintagroup/theme/sunrain/README.txt

 **Improved thumbnail display view**

- Switch to Thumbnail view
+ To see the changes go to Display dropdown menu and click on Thumbnail view.

 **Editable footer**

  Customize: portal_view_customizations -> plone.footer

 **Supported Add-Ons**

   Additional features can be activated:

 * ``Products.Carousel``
-   Adds adjusted styling to Carousel.
    Adds rotating Carousel banner feature.

+* ``Products.ContentWellPortlets``
+   Allows adding portlets in the header, footer and content area.

+* ``Products.PloneFormGen``
+   Adds TTW Form Generator feature.

 * ``quintagroup.dropdownmenu``
-   Adds adjusted styling dropdown menu
+   Adds adjusted stylings to dropdown menu.

 * ``Products.LinguaPlone``
    Adds multilingual functionality.
-Adjusted styling for language selectors.
+Adjusted stylings for language selectors.

-* ``Products.PloneFormGen``
-   Adds TTW Form Generator feature.

-* ``Products.ContentWellPortlets``
-   Allows adding portlets in the header, footer and content area.

 * ``quintagroup.portlet.static``
    When activated, SunRain theme will have specially-styled text  portlets: 'Green Item' and 'Grey Item'.
-To add them - select 'Static Stylish Portlet' from 'Add portlet...' drop down  menu.
+To add them, select 'Static Stylish Portlet' from 'Add portlet...' dropdown  menu.
 Provide portlet text into Text area, enable 'Omit portlet border' option, and select 'Green Item' or 'Grey Item' style from 'Portlet style' menu.

    Static Stylish portlets include special styling for links (e.g. 'More...' link).
-To enable it - select a piece of text and set 'Link Item' style for it (Styles drop-down menu on TinyMCE toolbar).
+To enable it, select a piece of text and set 'Link Item' style for it (Styles dropdown menu on TinyMCE toolbar).

 * ``Products.Quills or blog.star``
    Blogging support.